Dan-Nava/Bluez/README.md

 For managing music admins will be able to look through their current database of songs and filter through them using the search bar.
 For existing songs admins can delete them which will completely remove them from the database, or edit them which will let admins change all the basic information of a song including the cover art.
 Admins can also add new songs by selecting the ADD SONG button, here they will be taken to a new menu where they must input all the basic information for the song and upload the cover art, sound file and lyric file.

+# Express Routes

+## Authentication

+`POST /login` takes in a JSON object with attributes `username` and `password`. i.e. `{username:string, password:string}`.
+Returns `{token:string}` upon successful login.
+The token will be used for user specific infomation access.

+`POST /logout` takes in  `{username:string, token:string}` to logout a user.

+`POST /isLoggedIn` takes in  `{username:string, token:string}` to check if a user is logged in.

+`GET /accessLevel?token=token` returns the access level of a user: -1:banned, 0:regular, 1:admin.

+## Registration

+`POST /register` takes in `{username:string, password:string}` to register a user.
+If the user name is already registered, `{message: 'Username already taken'}` will be returned with a status code of 4000.

+## Admin

+** For admin endpoints, the token provided must be associated with an admin account. i.e. Access level == 1 b**

+`GET /admin/users?token=token` returns all users.

+`POST /admin/ban` takes in `{username:string, token:string}` to ban a user. i.e. change the access level of that user to -1

+`POST /admin/restore` takes in `{username:string, token:string}` to unban or downgrade an admin to a regular user.

+`POST /admin/add` takes in  `{username:string, token:string}` to make an user admin.

+## Account

+`GET /account/:attr` takes in one of the attributes: info, avatar, hero, playlist, favorites.
+Return the corresponding info.

+`POST /account/update` takes in `{token:string, newValues:{newValues}}` to update an account based on the provided newValues

+## Music

+`GET /music/all` return all music names

+`GET /music/info?name=name` return a music's info

+`GET /music/lyrics?name=name` return a music's lyrics

+`GET /music/chords?name=name` return a music's chords

+`GET /music/audio?name=name` return a music's audio

+`GET /music/video?name=name` return a music's video

+`GET /music/albumArt?name=name` return a music's albumArt